Add value to your investment with these 4 low P/CF stocks

 A value score less than or equal to B: Our research shows that stocks with a style rating of A or B, when combined with a Zacks Rank #1 or 2, offer the best upside potential.

-The Zacks Consensus Estimate for NRG Energy’s current fiscal year sales and EPS suggests year-over-year growth of 19.9% and 45.9%, respectively.
-Shares of NRG are down 13.4% over the past year.
+The Zacks Consensus Estimate for Centene’s current fiscal year sales and EPS suggests growth of 4.4% and 15.2%, respectively, from year-ago levels.
+Centene has a value rating of A. Shares of Centene are down 13.3% over the past year.

-You can get the rest of the stocks on this list by signing up now for your 2-week free trial of the Research Advisor and start using this screen in your own trading.
+You can get the rest of the stocks on this list by signing up now for your 2-week free trial of the Research Advisor and start using this screen in your trading.
 Moreover, you can also create your own strategies and test them first before taking the investment leap.

 The Research Advisor is a great place to start.
 It is easy to use.
 Everything is in understandable language.
 And it’s very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open the research wizard, plug in your findings and see what gems come out.